christiananagnostou/www/lib/articles/wield-the-keyboard.md

 ```

-It's keyboard of the first ever typewriter.
+It was keyboard of the first ever typewriter.

 The letters were staggered resembling a piano, had black keys and white keys, and was laid out in two long rows.
 There were no keys for 0 or 1 as the letters O and I were deemed sufficient.